nagendraputhane/marvell-openssl-engine/doc/openssl_engine/README.txt

   Following sources are pre-requisite for Openssl Engine solution and should be built beforehand:

-  | a) SDK : Base SDK, engine release supported with.
+  1. SDK : Base SDK, engine release supported with.
 See Release Notes.
-  | b) DPDK : Provided in SDK package (Supported versions: 20.11, 21.11, 22.11, 23.11)
+  2. DPDK : Provided in SDK package (Supported versions: 20.11, 21.11, 22.11, 23.11)
-  | c) OpenSSL : openssl-3.3.3
+  3. OpenSSL : openssl-3.3.2
-  | d) Require ninja, meson utilities.
+  4. Require ninja, meson utilities.

   The SDK is not used on the Intel X86 platform and is optional